-The Finance and Administration Committee of the OCTA Board of Directors, subject to the approval of the OCTA Board of Directors, is responsible for establishing the Investment Policy and ensuring investments are made in compliance with this Investment Policy.
-This Investment Policy shall be reviewed annually by the Board of Directors at a public meeting.
+The Finance and Administration (F&A) Committee of the OCTA Board, subject to the approval of the OCTA Board, is responsible for establishing the Policy and ensuring investments are made in compliance with this Policy.
+This Policy shall be reviewed annually by the Board at a public meeting.

-The Treasurer is responsible for making investments and for compliance with this policy pursuant to the delegation of authority to invest funds or to sell or exchange securities.
-Pursuant to Section 53607 of the Code, the Treasurer shall make a monthly report to the Board of Directors.
-The OCTA provides a monthly report to the Finance and Administration Committee and the Board of Directors in accordance with Section 53607 of the Code
+The Treasurer is responsible for making investments and for compliance with this Policy pursuant to the delegation of authority to invest funds or to sell or exchange securities.
+Pursuant to Section 53607 of the Code, the Treasurer shall make a monthly report to the Board.
+OCTA provides a monthly report to the F&A Committee and the Board in accordance with Section 53607 of the Code